-'all aspects of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.'
+'All aspects of the environment resulting from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.'

-2.2.3 NPPF Annex 2 defines a Heritage Asset as:
+2.2.2 NPPF Annex 2 defines a Heritage Asset as:

-'a building monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
-Heritage assets include designated heritage assets and assets identified by the local planning authority (including local listing)'.
+'A building monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
+It includes designated heritage assets and assets identified by the local planning authority (including local listing)'.